ZhengkunTian/rnn-transducer/README.md

 - warp-transducer

 ## Preparation
 We utilize Kaldi for data preparation.
-At least these files(text, feats.scp) should be included in the training/devolopment/test set.
+At least these files(text, feats.scp) should be included in the training/development/test set.
 If you apply cmvn, utt2spk and cmvn.scp are required.
-The format of thess file is consistent with Kaidi.
-The format of vocab should include '<blk>'.
+The format of these file is consistent with Kaidi.
+The format of vocab is as follows.

 ```
 <blk> 0